 An article on Lifehacker this week explained a lot about how I initially became a computer professional.
 Its advice was to fly by the seat of your pants, try things without guidance or manuals, not be afraid to fail occasionally, and learn before you go to sleep.

 So when I spent many nights in my late teens disassembling and reassembling obsolete IBM PC/XT clones to learn how they worked, I was unwittingly doing all of it right.

-To remove and replace a lawn mower blade safely and easily, you need a length of 2×4 board long enough to stand on, a small plastic pan, the biggest socket wrench you can find, and a socket that matches the bolt on your mower.
-If you don’t have a socket wrench, you can use a regular crescent wrench, but you want the biggest one you can find.
+To remove and replace a lawn mower blade safely and easily, you need a length of 2×4 board long enough to stand on, a small plastic pan, the biggest socket wrench you can find, and a socket that matches the stuck bolt on your mower.
+If you don’t have a socket wrench or torque wrench, you can use a regular crescent wrench, but you want the biggest one you can find.
 Longer wrenches give more leverage, and you need lots of leverage to free a stuck bolt.
 Read more

 I’ve always hated my lawn mower.
 But once I started using Marvel Mystery Oil in a lawn mower, and putting synthetic 10w-30 oil in the crankcase, I’ve been much happier.
 It makes me feel like I discovered one of the secrets of the universe.

 While you’re at it, check the air filter.
 You’re supposed to change that every year, at least.
 The combination of a fresh air filter, Marvel Mystery Oil, and synthetic oil gives me easier starts and smoother running.